MariaPaulaMar/CO2-Emissions-Predicting-ML/README.md

-# CO2-Emissions-Predicting-ML
-The environmental impact of automobiles, especially CO₂ emissions, is a major concern.
-These emissions depend on factors like fuel consumption and engine size.
-Using the FuelConsumption.csv dataset (Canada, 2014), we’ll build a linear regression model to predict CO₂ emissions.
+The environmental impact of automobiles is an important topic today, especially due to carbon dioxide (CO₂) emissions, which contribute to climate change.
+These emissions depend on several factors, such as fuel consumption, engine size, and the number of cylinders in the vehicle.

+In this study, we will use the FuelConsumption.csv dataset, which contains information on the fuel consumption and CO₂ emissions of new vehicles in Canada in 2014.
+Our goal is to build a simple linear regression model to predict CO₂ emissions using a single variable from the dataset.

+To do this, we will follow these steps:

+1. Data Exploration.
+2. Predictor Variable Selection and Simple Linear Regression.
+3. Multiple Linear Regression.
+4. Comparison between models and Conclusion.

+This study will help us better understand what factors influence CO₂ emissions and how they can be more efficiently predicted.